Quantitative Darboux theorems in contact geometry: Metrics compatible with contact structures

 Recall \cite[p.
 63]{Blair02} that the {\it Nijenhuis torsion} $[T,T]$ of a $(1,1)$--tensor field $T$ is a skew--symmetric tensor field of type $(1,2)$ defined as

-\begin{definition} {\em Let $\xi$ be a contact structure on a $(2n+1)$--manifold $M.$ An almost complex structure $J$ on $\xi$ is called a \dfn{$CR$--structure} (or more specifically a \dfn{strictly pseudo-convex integrable $CR$--structure}) if and only if the Nijenhuis torsion $[J,J]$ of $J$ on $\xi$ vanishes.
-This explicitly says that for all sections $v$ and $w$ of $\xi$
+\begin{definition} Let $\xi$ be a (cooriented) contact structure on a $(2n+1)$--manifold $M$ and $\alpha$ a contact form for $\xi$.
+A complex structure $J$ on $\xi$ is called a \dfn{$CR$--structure} (or more specifically a \dfn{strictly pseudo-convex integrable $CR$--structure}) if and only if $J$ is tamed by $d\alpha$ and the Nijenhuis torsion $[J,J]$ of $J$ on $\xi$ vanishes.
+The later explicitly says that for all sections $v$ and $w$ of $\xi$

-} \end{definition}
+\end{definition}

 \no Notice that $[J,J]$ is well defined as a $(1,2)$--tensor field on $\xi$ because

 thus

 Similarly one can see that $[Jv, Jw]-[v,w]$ is tangent to $\xi.$